jamesjosephreynolds/VehTracking/README.md

 In order to create a feature array for each image, I augmented data arrays of the following: HOG vector (8x8 pixels, 2x2 cells, 12 orientations), RGB red histogram (32 bins), RGB green histogram (32 bins), RGB blue histogram (32 bins), HLS saturation histogram (32 bins), RGB red spatial data (resized 32x32), RGB green spatial data (resized 32x32), RGB blue spatial data (resized 32x32) and HLS spatial data (resized 32x32).
 This results in each 64x64 pixel input image having 6576 features (7\*7\*2\*2\*12+32\*4 + 1024\*4).
 I applied manual normalization so that each element is scaled in the range [-0.5,0.5].

+The code below shows how feature extraction is done for a 64x64x3 image.

 ```python
 def get_feature(img, spatial_size = (32, 32), hist_width = 4, n_bins = 32, orient = 12, pix = 8, cells = 2):
     # take in an RGB image